revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > Option b)
 <details><summary> <b>Explanation</b> </summary>

-> As three arguments are passed to multiply() method of Test class.
-So, last method implementation is executed and we will get the result as, which is multiplication of 10, 20 and 2 , 400.
+> As three arguments are passed to multiply() method of Test class, last method implementation is executed and we will get the result as multiplication of 10, 20 and 2 , which is 400.
   </details>
 </details>